Bill Montgomery

 ORIENTATION INFORMATION

 I strongly urge students to attend the live orientation, for it provides us an opportunity to get to know one another and to ask questions about the course.
-But if you cannot attend, you can read through a recording of the session.
-I will post the transcript on Blackboard, at the entry to the Virtual Classroom, after the live session ends.
-Blackboard will be available prior to the start of classes in the Fall.
+But again, if you cannot attend, you can read through the chat box of the session.

 TEXTBOOK AND STUDENT GUIDE